seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **CASSANDRA**
 The gods are deaf to hot and peevish vows:
-They are polluted offerings, more abhorr’d
+They are polluted offerings, more abhorr'd
 Than spotted livers in the sacrifice.

 **ANDROMACHE**